gsa-oes/office-of-evaluation-sciences/pages/home.md

 video-button-link: /collaborate/
 class: page-home
 ---
-OES collaborates with agencies to use evidence and evaluations to improve how government works.
+OES collaborates with agencies to use evidence and evaluation to improve how government works.